-I went all over Europe and North America, tracking Caravaggio’s works and the places that touched his life for my novel A Name in Blood.
-But in particular I spent a great deal of time in Rome, Naples and Malta.
+I went all over Europe and North America, tracking Caravaggio’s works and the places that touched his life.
+But in particular to Rome, Naples and Malta.

 On one of my Rome sojourns, an exhibition showed C’s use of mirrors to project images (over which he painted).
 He used his own head, probably in a convex mirror, to paint his “Medusa,” now in Florence at the Uffizi.
 The Rome exhibit made a nice mock up.
 Life size, as you see.

 C lived most of his time in Rome in the palaces of wealthy patrons.
 For a brief period, he rented this house in a tiny street in Rome’s historic center.
 Then he fell behind on the rent, lost the place, got drunk and went around to break his landlady’s windows.

 Lena lived on the Via dei Greci.
 In the heart of what used to be the Ortaccio, or Evil Garden, where only whores and the very poor lived.
 And artists, of course.
 Both places are now very expensive spots.
 But they’re still redolent of C’s time.
 At night, they’re dark and empty.
 Though not spooky.
 I never get spooked in Rome.
 Too damned happy there.

 Father John Critien is the only Knight of Malta who currently lives in Castle Sant’Angelo on Valletta’s harbor in Malta.
 C was imprisoned here, and made a dramatic escape.
 Father John and I spent a delightful afternoon examining all the spots where C might’ve been held.
 Many think it was in a hole in the rock called the guva.